odennav/on-premise-vsphere-devops/README.md

      With Packer installed, it is time to build our first image.

      A Packer template is a configuration file that defines the image you want to build and how to build it.
-     Packer templates use the Hashicorp Configuration Language (HCL).

      View the HCL block in `ubuntu20.pkr.hcl` template in `packer/ubuntu20` directory.